mandatoryprogrammer/Metafid-Base/README.md

 2. A Fiddler archive file is exported from the recorded web requests

 2. This file is imported into Metafid which intelligently creates code to replicate the web actions preformed.
+This is where the Metafid Base Classes are used.
+The base classes are used to make PHP's cURL functions object orientated and to allow scalable patches for any of Metafid's created programs (in the case of a bug in the base classes).

 3. Changes are made to the code depending on need, Metafid provides an IDE environment to easy do things like HTML parsing, cookie clearing, user-agent changing, etc.